Skip Navigation

 BA (Hons) English Literature and History course preparation

-To help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
-Open the links below to find out more:
+To help you feel prepared for your BA (Hons) English Literature and History studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
+Read on to find out more:

 Suggested reading

-You will be given lots of information about which textbooks to read and introduced to the University Library, as well as the many ebooks we have for you to access, when you begin your studies in September.
+You’ll be given lots of information about which textbooks to read and introduced to the University Library, as well as the many ebooks we have for you to access, when you begin your studies in September.

-In the meantime, there are a few suggested books you might like to read before starting your degree if you can.
-We don’t recommend rushing out to buy texts before you arrive but if you can pick some up second hand, borrow from a library or access online to read over the summer, we suggest:
+In the meantime, there are a some suggested texts you might like to read, if you can, before starting your degree.
+We don’t recommend rushing out to buy texts before you arrive.
+But if you can pick some up second hand, borrow from a library, or access online, we suggest:

-Ready, set, READ!
+Ready, set, READ.

 English Literature